sigp/lighthouse/book/src/slasher.md

 ```

 ## Stability Warning
+[comment]: <> (Not sure if this subsection should be updated?
+Particularly not sure about the "quite new" description.)
 The slasher code is still quite new, so we may update the schema of the slasher database in a
 backwards-incompatible way which will require re-initialization.